Well, thank you and Good Night PRISM Co Chair.

 I certainly got about a bit too.
 Lots of London trips, many an evening at events, time spent supporting our wider LGBT family in Wales and wider, plus all those coffee and catch ups.

-And Jesus wept, how many Prides have I done – too many to put as candles on a cake that’s for sure.
+Talking of Prides, I’ve lost count on how many of those I’ve strutted my funky stuff at – too many to put as candles on a cake that’s for sure.
 I caroused in Cardiff, loved life in London, marched in Manchester, energetically engaged in Edinburgh, beat the drum in Belfast, swaggered in Swansea and gave it large in Glasgow – making a new BFFL with FM Nicola Sturgeon as an added bonus on that Celtic occasion.